PAGE TOP

 ZEB Conversion of a Factory and Hydrogen Energy Demonstration

-We are conducting verifications at our own facilities to promote the use of renewable energy and the creation of highly energy-efficient buildings in order to achieve carbon neutrality.
+In our attempt to achieve carbon neutrality by 2050, we are conducting verifications at our own facilities to promote the use of renewable energy and the creation of highly energy-efficient buildings.

 News Release: Completion of the New Muroran Factory